Argandov/termbot/README.md

 #### Interactive Mode
 The `Interactive mode` generates text responses based on custom user-written prompts, distinguished by the `-i` argument.
 The `-i` argument can be followed by an optional prompt argument if a specific prompt is desired for the chatbot.

+IMPORTANT: This program does NOT have memory yet.
+It cannot sustain a conversation, or have any information about previous prompts/answers.

 ```bash
 termbot -i "You're a robot from 2067 and will answer my questions with a very robotic manner"
 ```